02 Jul How Lifetime Value Drives Better ROI in Life Insurance Marketing

 Lifetime Value provides advertisers in the life insurance vertical with actionable insights to better inform the distribution of advertising and media budgets.
 Efficiently using advertising/marketing budgets reduces wasted ad spend while driving better overall ROI from digital advertising campaigns.

 Recap: What is Lifetime Value?

-Lifetime Value is the measurement of how much revenue a customer generates over the course of their relationship with your brand.
+Lifetime Value is the Net Present Value (NPV) of the profits a customer generates.
+It takes into account both profits and costs to create a “net” figure.
 This provides a complete picture of how valuable a given user is to your brand, and as a result, you can better allocate how much time, money, and resources you should invest.

 When it comes to life insurance marketing, understanding customer lifetime value can help drive better ROI from individual customers and audiences since you can use data-driven insights to decide how much to invest in your digital advertising, as well as decide which customers to target, and how to move them through the conversion funnel.

 To do this, advertisers in life insurance marketing can apply machine learning algorithms and AI to calculate a customer’s current value and predict their expected future lifetime value.
 While this requires more in-depth data science and analytics, it is one of the most helpful tools for life insurance marketers who want to move beyond the basic calculation of lifetime value.